 20. From Today, It’s My Turn!! (今日から俺は) — 2018

 Takashi Mitsuhashi becomes an offender when he transfers to a new high school to refresh his image.
-But a meeting with Shinji Itou, who also had the same idea, led them to become Japan’s top gangsters.
+However, a meeting with Shinji Itou, who also had the same idea, led them to become Japan’s top gangsters.

 Itou and Mitsuhashi struggle to win supremacy over other high school gangs in Japan’s fun episodic series set in the 1980s.